Coastal charm and cuisine in Gallipoli’s old town

 • Restaurant

-All hotel and room facilities are subject to safety and wellbeing measures (including height and/or weight restrictions on slides and rides), board basis, seasonal availability, opening times, age, dress code, and may attract additional charges.
+Use of these facilities may attract additional charges.
+All hotel and room facilities are subject to safety and wellbeing measures (including height and/or weight restrictions on slides and rides), board basis, seasonal availability, opening times, age, and dress code.

 Average weather in Puglia